 The Federal subsistence fisheries in the Chitina Subdistrict, the Glennallen Subdistrict, and the Batzulnetas area opened on May 15 and are expected to remain open through September 30.
-Through the Office of Subsistence Management (OSM) Federal subsistence permit website, one hundred and fifty-three (153) Chitina Subdistrict permits, two hundred and eighty (280) Glennallen Subdistrict permits, and one (1) Batzulnetas area permits have been issued to date.
+Through the Office of Subsistence Management (OSM) Federal subsistence permit website, one hundred and sixty-five (165) Chitina Subdistrict permits, two hundred and eighty (307) Glennallen Subdistrict permits, and one (1) Batzulnetas area permits have been issued to date.
 With the park offices and visitor contact stations closed to the public due to public health advisories and staffing delays related to COVID-19, the permitting process has been adapted to ensure the safety of permit applicants and park staff.

 With funding through the Fisheries Resource Monitoring Program (FRMP), WRST is again planning to operate the Tanada Creek salmon weir located at Batzulnetas.
 Installation of the weir was scheduled to begin in mid-June.
-However, elevated levels of early season precipitation have created water levels that are presently too high for working in the creek.
-Efforts will begin once conditions allow.
+However, a combination of a delayed spring time melt off of an above average snowload and elevated levels of early season precipitation created water levels that were too high for working in the creek.
+Site visits were performed on June 17 and 18 revealed evidence of recent, extreme flooding, with debris and silt deposits well above the stream bank.
+Structural components of the weir appear to be damaged.
+Efforts to assess the need for repairs will begin once conditions allow.

 The ADFG counting tower in the Gulkana River began operation on June 2.
-The reported cumulative passage estimate through June 14 is 24 Chinook salmon.
-This is a relatively very low estimate for this date in the season; however, this may be related to poor viewing conditions associated with turbidity.
+The reported cumulative passage estimate through June 18 is 144 Chinook salmon.
+This is a relatively very low estimate for this date in the season.